postgrespro/vops/README.md

 5. Insert information about created projection in `vops_projections` table.
 This table is used by optimizer to automatically substitute table with partition.

-The `order_by` attribute is on of the VOPS projection vector columns by which data is sorted.
+The `order_by` attribute is one of the VOPS projection vector columns by which data is sorted.
 Usually it is some kind of timestamp used in *time series* (for example trade date).
 Presence of such column in projection allows to incrementally update projection.
 Generated `PNAME_refresh()` method calls `populate` method with correspondent values of `predicate` and `sort` parameters, selecting from original table only rows with `order_by` column value greater than maximal